 Villa Monastero is a beautiful museum on the waterfront but it was it’s gardens that interested us.
 In fact, not so much as interested us but facilitated a prettier walk to our intended destination – Fiumelatte : The shortest river in the world.
 I love stuff like this and have planned many a roadtrip detour in order to visit ‘the world’s largest rocking chair’, or ‘the world’s biggest collection of beer’, or ‘the world’s only squirrel made of cheese’.
 Handily for us, the 2km stretch of Botanical Gardens run parallel to the road we would have needed to walk anyway in order to reach Fiumelatte so we walked through 5,000 rare species of trees, flowers you’ve never even seen before and ornate stonework pagoda’s where the once-wealthy owners obviously enjoyed many an evening stroll.
 The gardens are gorgeous, only cost a couple of euro’s and are well worth a leisurely saunter.
 But then reality set in : there is no exit at the other end!
 We were parallel with where we needed to be and we could hear the road on the other side of the 6 foot wall but alas we couldn’t get out and would have to make a 6km round trip from this wall just to see the shortest river.
 I refused to give up so before Mr MLLH could convince me otherwise I started to climb.
 It wasn’t the most conventional way of reaching our destination and involved a bit of underwear flashing, but ten minutes later, a few scratches worse off, we emerged onto the road to puzzled looking drivers and Fiumelatte was in our reach.
 Never let it be said I am a quitter!

-Flowing from a cavity in the rock face into Lake Como below, it runs a total of 250m.
+Flowing from a cavity in the rock face into Lake Como below, this hidden gem runs a total of 250m.
 Fiume (italian for river) Latte (for milk), the river runs so fiercely that’s the waters are white, hence the name.
 It usually dries up in the middle of October and reappears in March, much like Cadbury’s Cream Eggs.
 You can view it from the road but we fancied another climb (the 6 foot wall had got us in the mood) so walked 15 minutes to the top, past an old cemetery and makeshift bar, up to the balluardo for some amazing views of Como.
 Thinking that we’d already escaped an annoying situation once today we were feeling serendipitous and decided to try and get back to Varenna along a path we found which seemed to be headed in the right direction.
 We were right, and after a few tree-top vista’s when the foliage cleared we made it back in one piece and ready for a glass of Spumante in Varenna’s pretty square.

 Varenna is the kind of place you want to linger a little : the locals continue as if these day visitors are just part of a pop-up film set and they’ve been hired as extras to bring in a little authenticity.
 And the heat and humidity has you hoping you can find a seat under a cafe parasol, for a Carbonara or Moretti in order to watch the residents buy their bread, confabulate with neighbours and transiently pause to cross themselves in front of the chiesa.